 The historic Grandin Theatre is operated by the Grandin Theatre Foundation, a 501(c)(3) tax-exempt, nonprofit organization.
 This historic theatre is one of the jewels in the arts and cultural crown of Roanoke Valley and the greater Southwest region.
 Features current films along with film festivals and special screenings.

 Hosted annually by Virginia Tech's School of Performing Arts in Blacksburg, this festival showcases short (15 minutes or less) artistic films made by filmmakers in southwestern Virginia.

 - Shenandoah Valley

 The Maupintown Film Festival is a FREE annual event given at the Jefferson School African-American Heritage Center in Charlottesville, Virginia each July, and focuses on celebrating and sharing films of African-American history and culture with the local community.
-The 2017 festival will be held July 14th-16th, and will feature 15 films as well as presentations and discussions from filmmakers, local historians and community leaders.
+The festival features over a dozen films, as well as presentations and discussions from filmmakers, local historians and community leaders.

 Harrisonburg.
 This festival is unique in that each contester, receives a film camera and a roll of film.
 They must then shoot their film in order of scenes, with no mistakes or edits, and then return it to the event organizers.
 The first time anyone can view the films is at the festival.

 The Virginia Film Festival has been bringing leaders in film and academia together for over 30 years, taking place in beautiful Charlottesville in the autumn.